forresto/forresto.com/content/fab-academy/03-computer-controlled-cutting.md

 ![Stickers by kid.](03-stickers-by-kid.jpg)

 I was suprised that it printed the magenta of the cut lines.
 I couldn't find an option that would disable printing those cut lines.
 For the second design, I reduced the cut stroke width to 0.001pt, which mostly solved the issue.
+The same question [without a clear answer from r/CommercialPrinting](https://www.reddit.com/r/CommercialPrinting/comments/1bp5ude/need_help_making_versaworks_stop_printing_cut/).

 # Construction Kit